 Interested in employment at the Museum?
 View our current openings .

 Join our vibrant Docent team and engage young and old alike in the wonders of the rich biodiversity of our region.
 Docents are trained teaching guides who deliver programs at local schools and in the Museum.
-The Docents work as teams so it's a great opportunity to make new friends.
+The Docents work as teams so it's an opportunity to make new friends.
 This is a great opportunity for keeping your mind active in retirement.
-Training is held consecutive Wednesdays September 13, 2017-March 2018 from 9 AM-2 PM.
+Training is held consecutive Wednesdays; September 20–March 2018 from 9 AM-2 PM.
 Museum membership is required to be a docent.
 Training covers all areas of natural history and is taught by museum curators and other local experts.
 It’s like a college level class!
 Docents are asked to volunteer 3 hours per week for a two year period.
 Docents help create programs with the guidance of the museum so there is plenty of opportunity to learn.
+Minimum age is 18.
 A background check is required to participate.
 Apply today.